ashishaj01/Getting-CleansingData/README.md

 datawithaverages.txt and extractedDataWithAverages.txt  "for each activity and each subject".

-Note that the provided R script has no assumptions on numbers of records, only on locations of files.
+Note that the provided R script has no assumptions on numbers of records, only on locations of files. while calculating average using ddply(), the variables are not renamed.